TerryClaiborne/alltune2/README.md

 AllTune2 is a web-based control and status dashboard for radio network switching and favorites management on AllStarLink 3 / Debian Linux.

-It is designed to provide a cleaner, safer control flow for BrandMeister, TGIF, YSF, and AllStar.
+It is designed to provide a cleaner, safer control flow for BrandMeister, TGIF, YSF, AllStar, Echolink.

 ## Important